There are two churn recognition options available for all ChartMogul customers and one specific to Recurly.

 - Always recognize cancellations as churn at the end of the paid-up billing period

 - Churn will always happen at the end of the current paid-up subscription billing period, even if the subscription is canceled immediately in your billing system.
-This is often considered as a good practice for MRR reporting.
+This is often considered good practice for MRR reporting.
 One side effect (and a potential benefit) is that your MRR will usually appear to be higher with this setting.

 - Always recognize cancellations as churn at the time of cancellation